12 Cybersecurity Influencers to Follow This Year

 What He Shares: Thoughts about innovative technologies like AI and ML and tips for both security leaders and consumers

-What He Shares: Wisdom from other security experts as well as his insights on recent malware attacks
+What He Shares: Wisdom from other security experts as well as his analyses of recent malware attacks

 Regarded as one of the top female cybersecurity influencers, Shira Rubinoff is an expert in the human element of cybersecurity.
-She co-founded Prime Tech Partners, an NYC-based technology incubator, and is the president of the social media security firm, SecureMySocial.
-Shira holds several patents and patents pending for systems and methods intended to enhance security on social media by preventing certain information from being posted publicly.
+She holds several patents and patents pending for systems and methods intended to enhance security on social media by preventing certain information from being posted publicly.
+Shira also co-founded Green Armor Solutions and Prime Tech Partners, serves on numerous advisory boards, and was recently named the president of The Futurum Group’s Cybersphere.

 What She Shares: Advice for protecting privacy alongside breaking security stories